 - Insulin syringes or pen

 - Food for sick days and fluids (sweetened and diet drinks or water)

 - Glucagon and ketone testing strips (for people with type 1 diabetes)

 Anti-embolic stockings used for people who are lying in bed are not appropriate for travelling because the compression grading is too high.
 Flight stockings should be individually measured and fitted to the size of your calves to prevent complications such as pressure ulcers or impaired circulation.
 People with diabetes should have the circulation checked (Ankle Brachial Index (ABI) in their lower legs before being supplied with compression stockings.
 Check whether your podiatrist can do an ABI test (not all podiatrists do).

-The following list is the minimum you should include: (this is only a guide and you may think of others to need to add to this list).
+The following list is the minimum you should include (this is only a guide only)

 Supplies and Packing List